Ryujinx: Development

-Ryujinx Initially starting out as an ARM64 emulator in October of 2017, Ryujinx development began in December of 2017.
+Initially starting out as an ARM64 emulator in October of 2017, Ryujinx development began in December of 2017.
 Written in C#, it was the first Switch emulator to boot commercial games.
 In April 2018, it was reported that it was initially able to play part of Cave Story and Puyo Puyo Tetris.
 According to the creator, gdkchan, Ryujinx had a focus on correctness, rather than adding game-specific hacks as is practiced by some console emulators.
 Development of Ryujinx was funded via Patreon, with 800 members contributing $1,661 a month as of October 1, 2024.

 On July 31, 2022, Ryujinx announced a new backend for the Vulkan graphics API, resulting in significant performance improvements of up to 413% in some titles, over the original OpenGL backend.

 On November 26, 2022, Ryujinx announced a macOS port, becoming the first Nintendo Switch emulator to arrive on the platform.
 The port takes advantage of the hypervisor present on Apple silicon hardware to run the ARMv8 code of the Nintendo Switch natively, unlocking significant performance benefits, as compared to standard emulation.

 On March 2, 2024, Ryujinx made the transition from a GTK based GUI to one made in the C# native framework, Avalonia.

 In the post announcing the project's end on October 1, 2024, developers revealed internal projects to bring Ryujinx to iOS and Android.
 These projects were not publicly released.